Research

 Targeting vaccine information framing to recipients' education: a randomized trial

 with Lisen A. Dahlström.
-Winner of the Merck Investigator Studies Program grant [DraftUnder review
+Winner of the Merck Investigator Studies Program grant [Working paper]

-Abstract: We investigate tailoring information framing to recipients’ backgrounds to boost vaccination uptakes.
+Abstract: We investigate targeting framed information to recipients’ backgrounds to boost vaccination uptakes.
 7616 Swedish mothers stratified by education and immigration background received a leaflet on their children's upcoming HPV vaccination opportunity.
-The leaflet’s framing was randomized between emotional and scientific, with control units receiving an uninformative announcement.
-Mothers with compulsory schooling exposed to scientific framing increased their uptake by 5.7 percentage points (7.25%).
-The effect was driven by attentive readers with little previous HPV knowledge.
-Emotional framing decreased uptake by 4.8 percentage points (5.41%) among high school-educated mothers who read superficially and were more hesitant at baseline.
+The leaflet’s framing was randomized between emotional and scientific, with control units receiving an uninformative extra reminder of the same length.
+Mothers with compulsory schooling exposed to scientific framing increased their uptake by 5.7 percentage points (7.25\%).
+The effect was driven by less skeptical mothers with little previous HPV knowledge and higher engagement with the materials.
+Emotional framing decreased uptake by 4.8 percentage points (5.41\%) among high school-educated mothers who read more superficially and were more hesitant at baseline.

 The limits and perils of gentle communication against vaccine hesitancy: an informational trial